cdsap/Bagan/README.md

 }
 ```

-Bagan will apply a cartesiann product for all type experiments and each combination will be consider
+Bagan will apply a cartesian product for all type experiments and each combination will be consider
 as element to be test.
 In case we want to experiment with `jvmargs` in the project with will include.
 ```